Tag: Stawell Bardo

 She was not overawed by anyone she met, but treated with due respect and equality all who crossed her path: from city officials who surreptitiously joined the growing flood of patrons paying good money for no more than the pleasure of gazing upon her, to slave girls locked in the cribs like animals.
 Most of these girls had been smuggled from China, either peddled, like her, or abducted outright.
 Sufferers of syphilis numbered among them, their short futures preordained: to die disfigured beggars on the streets of Chinatown.

-She felt a compassion for these creatures in the cribs, pleading their cause to Madame Ah Tong and doing her utmost to convince her, in terms she would understand, that acknowledging even minimal duties of care to the crib girls might serve her business-wise – allowing her to be perceived as less of a pariah and blight on society, though she couched that more gently.
+She felt a compassion for these creatures in the cribs, pleading their cause to Madame Ah Toy and doing her utmost to convince her, in terms she would understand, that acknowledging even minimal duties of care to the crib girls might serve her business-wise – allowing her to be perceived as less of a pariah and blight on society, though she couched that more gently.

 No cribs for her, nor even a residence in one of the sumptuously appointed parlour houses.
-Ah Tong set her up in a double storey brick house of her own, where she entertained only the most prestigious clientele – exclusively white, expressly no Chinese – when she was not assisting her proprietress to operate the gambling house and manage the business affairs.
-As well, Ah Tong provided her with a chaperon, a certain Fung Jing Dock, whom she introduced to Chan Lee Lung as an office bearer in a newly formed organisation known as the Society of the Mind Abiding in Tranquility and Freedom.
-He was, Ah Tong said, a virtuoso on the zither as well as an avid student of the Yi Jing.
+Ah Toy set her up in a double storey brick house of her own, where she entertained only the most prestigious clientele – exclusively white, expressly no Chinese – when she was not assisting her proprietress to operate the gambling house and manage the business affairs.
+As well, Ah Toy provided her with a chaperon, a certain Fung Jing Dock, whom she introduced to Chan Lee Lung as an office bearer in a newly formed organisation known as the Society of the Mind Abiding in Tranquility and Freedom.
+He was, Ah Toy said, a virtuoso on the zither as well as an avid student of the Yi Jing.

 “Regarding my degree of talent with the zither, I must refuse to answer,” Fung Jing Dock pleaded charmingly, “in order to avoid incriminating myself.”